Reading Time: 5 minutes

 When your muscles run out of glycogen, you’ll start burning fat.
 Fat is an important energy source, but it’s more difficult to use than glycogen.
 You’ll feel that in the form of hitting the dreaded wall.
-It’s important to have your glycogen levels topped off before the event, which is what proper carb loading does.
+It’s important to have your glycogen levels topped off before the event, which is what proper carb0 loading does.

 Another benefit of carb loading is that it could help you hydrate.
 If you load up on high-carb beverages (such as a sports drink), you’ll also be hydrating.
-Being poorly hydrated can be even worse for performance than running out of glycogen.
+Being poorly hydrated can be even worse for athletic performance than running out of glycogen.

 Carbs are important for many aspects of fitness, even building muscle.
 Learn more about why your strength training relies on carbs and how to fuel for bigger muscles.

 It’s never necessary, but if you want to perform optimally on race day, you should carb load in advance.
 Think of it as topping up your fuel tank before setting out on a road trip.
 With a full tank, you won’t have to stop.

 Although the practice is most often associated with running, you can benefit from carbo loading before any endurance event.
 For running, carb load before a half marathon or marathon for the best results.
 Carb loading will also help with triathlons, distance bike races, and any other sport that requires significant endurance.